-Sectoral trends in employment In addition to very small changes in overall rates of unemployment in the province, there has been a very slight drop in the percentage of the workforce in manufacturing and an increase in community and social services (Figure 4).
-In other words, the single largest employer in the province (the community and social services sector) increased its share of total employment once again- this time by about sixteen per cent.
-Overall, however, comparisons between the sectoral compositions of the workforce in the third quarter of each year suggest that there have been only very small changes.
+Sectoral trends in employment

+In addition to very small changes in overall rates of unemployment in the province, there has been a slight drop in the percentage of the workforce in manufacturing and community and social services (Figure 4).
+Nevertheless, the community and social services sector continues to be the largest employer in the province (27%).
+Overall, however, comparisons between the sectoral compositions of the workforce in the fourth quarter of each year suggest that there have been only very small changes.
 The structure of the workforce is, therefore, largely unchanged over the period.
-Those who were employed were, therefore, more likely to be working either in the public sector or in relatively low paying sectors with limited job security or social protection.
-This is confirmed by the findings in Figure 5 which show that the provincial workforce was, once again, concentrated in elementary occupations at the same time there were very small increases in the percentage of the work force engaged in sales or employed as clerks.